DvdNss/flex-toolbox/README.md

 python C:\path\to\toolbox\ftbx.py %*
 ```

-If you want to be able to render workflow graphs, please download [GraphViz](https://www.graphviz.org/), add it to your PATH environment variable and update `VARIABLES.py` as follows:
+* If you want to be able to render workflow graphs as PNG, please download [GraphViz](https://www.graphviz.org/), add it to your PATH environment variable and update `VARIABLES.py` as follows:
 ```python
 # Params
 RENDER_WORKFLOW_GRAPHS = True